One Killed, Two Injured By 12-year-old Finnish School Shooter - UrduPoint

 "At first I didn't understand it was a weapon.
 Then a terrible scream could be heard and children ran across the yard," the witness said.

-In an update, police said the suspect, who was carrying a gun, had been arrested in Helsinki in a "calm manner".

-Iltalehti published a video filmed from a passing car showing two police officers pinning down a child by the side of a road in a residential area.
+A large number of police officers, some carrying body armour and rifles had gathered outside the school.

-Parents of the students told journalists the shooting took place in a classroom.
+Parents of the students told journalists the shooting took place in a classroom, but police did not specify any details about the shootings during a press conference.

+The weapon the suspect was carrying belonged to a relative and there were no other suspects, according to police.

+Concerned parents arrived shortly after news of the shooting broke and waited outside the cordoned off school in the near freezing temperature.

 - 'Shocking' day -